This page answers the most common questions about what happens when you attend for jury service.

 In most cases, you will only be needed for one or two days, unless you are selected as a juror on a trial.

 If selected for a trial you must attend each day until the trial is completed.
-The trial will begin immediately.
-The average length of a trial is 7-10 business days, although some can be longer.
+The trial will begin immediately and the average length of a trial is 7-10 business days, although some can be longer.

 What if I do not attend?See the answer